 Scanlon’s contractualism offers an account of “what we owe to each other” or the “morality of right and wrong”.
 According to Scanlon, “an act is wrong if its performance under the circumstances would be disallowed by any set of principles for the general regulation of behaviour that no one could reasonably reject as a basis for informed, unforced agreement.”
 A set of principles could not be reasonably rejected in this way if the strongest complaint any person could have against this set of principles is weaker than the strongest complaint any person could have against any alternative set of principles.
 Scanlon specifies further restrictions on the reasons for rejection that are admitted into the contractualist mechanism.
 Two are worth noting for the purposes of this essay.
 First, the reason for rejection must be a personal reason.
 This restriction is motivated by the thought that what we owe to each other is governed by how our behaviour or the principles under which we act bear on each other’s lives.
 A set of principles cannot be rejected by appeal to some impersonal good, such as beauty, although it may be rejected by appeal to a person’s engagement with such impersonal goods.
 Second, the reason for rejection must be an individual reason; reasons to reject a set of principles cannot be aggregated across individuals.
 This restriction is motivated by the thought that reasons for rejection must belong to individual persons; we do not ordinarily think that reasons can belong to a group.

-Scanlon’s contractualism appears to struggle in accounting for the ordinary intuition that we ought to save the greater number in situations where we can either save the few or save the many.
+Scanlon’s contractualism appears to struggle in accounting for the ordinary intuition that we ought to save the greater number in situations where we can either save the few or save the many but not both.
 This is a result of the impersonal and individual restrictions on reasons for rejection.
 One reason we may reject a set of principles that does not require the agent save the greater number is that such sets of principles, if adopted for the general regulation of behaviour, would undermine the value of utility or the value of life.
 But this reason is excluded from the contractualist mechanism by the personalist restriction.
 Only the value of utility or life to the person whose utility or life it is can constitute reason for rejecting a set of principles.
 Members of the smaller group would reject any set of principles requiring SGN because they would certainly lose their lives if the agent’s behaviour were regulated by such a set of principles.
 Members of the larger group would reject any set of principles that required deciding by coin flip because they could possibly lose their lives if the agent’s behaviour were regulated by such a set of principles.
 Because only individual reasons are admitted into the contractualist mechanism, the many weaker complaints of each member of the larger group do not outweigh the fewer stronger complaints of each member of the smaller group.
 It seems then that any set of principles requiring SGN can be reasonably rejected: the strongest complaint against such sets of principles is stronger than the strongest complaint against some alternative.
 If this is correct, then contractualism does not require SGN because any set of principles requiring SGN could be reasonably rejected.
 But we ordinarily think that agents are required to SGN, all else being equal.